dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 In this section, we create an Amazon Kinesis Data Stream and populate the stream running a producer client program on an EC2 instance that streams a data set of taxi trips made in NYC.

+The source code of the java replay program is available [here](https://github.com/aws-samples/amazon-kinesis-replay).

 ![screenshot](images/arch1.png)

 ## Create the Kinesis Data Stream